Naqada culture: Monuments and excavations

 The material culture at Naqada sites varies depending on the phase of Naqada culture.
 The excavation of pottery at most Naqada sites with each distinct periods of culture having their own defining pottery.
 The types of pottery that were found at Naqada sites ranges from bowls, small jars, bottles, medium-sized neck jars to wine jars and wavy-handled jars.
 Most of the pottery excavated from Naqada sites was probably used for cultural purposes (when having decorations on them) and for storage of food.

 Many of the designs seen on pottery contain waves, sometimes accompanied by floral motifs or drawings of people, suggesting the importance of art in the Naqada Cultures.
-These designs may have also had early Mesopotamian influence, as some of the animals depicted on pottery during the Naqada II period are griffins and serpent-headed panthers, which are linked to early Uruk period pottery.
+These designs may have also had early Mesopotamian influence, as some of the animals depicted on pottery during the Naqada II period are griffins and serpopards (serpent-necked panthers), which are linked to early Uruk period pottery.